-Do you know the dos and don'ts of cooking a Thanksgiving dinner?
-Embarrassing truth, I didn't: I have cooked one turkey in my life.
-That’s what happens when you have a big family and you live in a small apartment.
-You get to bring a side dish or a dessert and leave the bird to the hosts who have big kitchens, big ovens, and lots of space.
+Do you know the dos and don'ts of preparing a Thanksgiving dinner?
+Here’s a fun fact: I’ve only cooked one turkey in my life!
+Living in a small apartment with a big family means you usually bring a side dish or dessert, while the hosts with spacious kitchens, big ovens, and plenty of room handle the turkey.

 Size Matters